solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `4.1ms`
 - highest P99 latency `9.9ms`

 Comparing these results to the L4 mTLS-only results, we observe that enforcing L4 + L7 mutual authentication using Istio's `AuthorizationPolicy` incurs an additional latency of `1.7ms - 6.6ms` which results in an additional `2.6ms - 7.8ms` latency compared to baseline.
-Full results for the Ambient mode tests are available in the `/experiment-data` directory.
+Full results for the ambient mode tests are available in the `/experiment-data` directory.

 For a detailed description of the high-level architecture of the Ztunnel datapath via an interim waypoint, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/architecture/data-plane/#in-mesh-routing-with-waypoint-enabled)